Lightwave Smart Radiator Valve full review

 There are enough flaws and fiddly bits to worry about with the Lightwave TRV that it’s hard to give it an unequivocal recommendation - not least thanks to the cost of fitting out your whole home, or even a few rooms, with the valves.

-Still, get past the minor annoyances and this absolutely does the job - and if you’re already in the Lightwave ecosystem then it makes sense to stick with it.
+Still, get past the minor annoyances and this absolutely does the job.
+Plus, if you’re already in the Lightwave ecosystem then it makes sense to stick with it.